jorgedb98/SBI/doc.md

 Once the files are chosen, they are processed to extract the information for the sequences using the function `read_pdb_files` available in the script [functions.py](./functions.py).
 This functions benefits from the `PDB_parser` module in the Biopython package.
 For each file the structure (containing the id and the file) is extracted and alpha carbons structures are obtained for every chain inside a single file.
 Besides, the heteroatoms are removed since they may not be meaningful for the final protein structure (for example, water).

 Once the heteroatoms are removed and the alpha carbons structures are stored, the sequence for the latter is obtained.
-In order to avoid matching complexes out of ligands and cofactors, we set a threshold of 25 residues lenght below which we will not use the given protein for our study.
+In order to avoid matching complexes out of ligands and cofactors, we set a threshold of 25 residues length below which we will not use the given protein for our study.

-Once this is done, the program will differenciate between protein-protein and nucleic acids-protein input files.
-This is done by calling to another function developed called `alpha_carbon_retriever`.
-This function takes as input a given chain and processes it in order to determine wether it is protein or nucleic acid.
+Once this is done, the program will differentiate between protein-protein and nucleic acids-protein input files.
+This is done by calling another function developed named `alpha_carbon_retriever`.
+This function takes a given chain as input and processes it in order to determine whether it is a protein or nucleic acid.
 This is done by looking at the residues in the chains:

 - If it has _CA_, then it is taken as protein,
 - If it has _C4_, then it is taken as a DNA, RNA according to the notation ('DA','DT','DC','DG','DI' for DNA and 'A','T','C','G','I' for RNA).